mohammadali0120/simple-form-validation/README.md

-# Form Validation of Javascript
+# Form Validation with Javascript

  This is complete form validation of javascript, at least with Regex